 I have received requests from several people who want to know how they can take advantage of the Canada Immigration Program.
 There are several routes to achieve this objective but I will be using this write up to focus on the Federal Skilled Worker route under the Express Entry (EE).
 This post is assuming you are currently living in Nigeria.
+This article focuses on how to migrate to Canada via Express Entry.

 I will, however, like to point out that will need to exhibit 3 traits if you must succeed on this journey.
 These include: